-- Implement single sign-on for your domain: Users will use the same passwords and authorization for your Google domain and your LDAP directory server.
+- Implement single sign-on for your domain: Users have the same passwords and authorization for your Google Account and your LDAP directory server.
 You can set up a Security Assertion Markup Language (SAML) server for your account to manage single sign-on.
 GCDS creates random passwords during synchronization in this case.

 Note: Single sign-on only supports only web authentication.
 Other forms of authentication (such as IMAP, POP, and ActiveSync) do not support single sign-on and still require a Google password.

 - Use a plain text LDAP attribute for the default password for new users: Use this option if you want users to have separate one-time passwords.
 With this option, Google passwords are separate from passwords on your LDAP directory server.
 You can use this method to create a temporary password from any LDAP attribute that holds data in plain-text format.

 - Use a third-party utility to convert unsupported passwords to a supported format: Use this option if you need to have Google use the same passwords as your LDAP directory server, but you are unable to set up a SAML server.
 Check Google Workspace Marketplace for third-party tools to help with synchronizing passwords.
 Google does not provide support for third-party tools.